-4 Directors (Pietro Angelo Guindani, Sonia Hernandez, Antonio Corda and Christine Roseau Landrevot) taken from the Qualified Slate submitted by the shareholder Central Tower Holding Company B.V. which received 36.86% of the votes of the capital represented at the Shareholders' Meeting:

-- 4 Directors (Oscar Cicchetti, Rosario Mazza, Stefania Bariatti and Quentin Le Cloarec) taken from the Qualified Slate submitted by the shareholder Daphne 3 S.p.A. which received 34.57% of the votes of the capital represented at the Shareholders' Meeting: - 3 Directors (Secondina Giulia Ravera, Laura Cavatorta and Francesco Valsecchi) taken from the Qualified Slate submitted by a group of asset management companies and institutional investors together with the shareholder Priviledge Amber Event Europe, which received 28.14% of the votes of the capital represented at the Shareholders' Meeting.
+- 4 Directors (Pietro Angelo Guindani, Sonia Hernandez, Antonio Corda and Christine Roseau Landrevot) taken from the Qualified Slate submitted by the shareholder Central Tower Holding Company B.V. which received 36.86% of the votes of the capital represented at the Shareholders' Meeting: - 4 Directors (Oscar Cicchetti, Rosario Mazza, Stefania Bariatti and Quentin Le Cloarec) taken from the Qualified Slate submitted by the shareholder Daphne 3 S.p.A. which received 34.57% of the votes of the capital represented at the Shareholders' Meeting: - 3 Directors (Secondina Giulia Ravera, Laura Cavatorta and Francesco Valsecchi) taken from the Qualified Slate submitted by a group of asset management companies and institutional investors together with the shareholder Priviledge Amber Event Europe, which received 28.14% of the votes of the capital represented at the Shareholders' Meeting.

-The Directors Ms Bariatti, Ms Cavatorta, Ms Roseau Landrevot, Ms Ravera and Mr Valsecchi have declared that they meet the independence requirements laid down in Article 148 of the Consolidated Law on Finance and the Corporate Governance Code.
+At the time of the submission of membership slates the Directors Ms Bariatti, Ms Cavatorta, Ms Roseau Landrevot, Ms Ravera and Mr Valsecchi have declared that they meet the independence requirements laid down in article 148 of the Consolidated Law on Finance and the Corporate Governance Code.
 The Director Mr Le Cloarec has declared that he meets the independence requirements laid down in the Consolidated Law on Finance.